 The Family Advocacy Center seeks participation from the Irving business community to raise awareness of this event.
 Here are ways business owners and employees can help:

-Help us promote the event by posting and distributing the flier, sharing social media about the event and inviting employees, friends and family members to join us Oct.
-18. Our goal is to get the word out to the community at large.
+Help us promote the event by sharing social media about the event and inviting employees, friends and family members to join in Oct.
+10. Our goal is to get the word out to the community at large.
 FAC staff is available to provide information about domestic violence and personal safety to employees and associates.

 Donations from the business community are welcome to help defray the costs of this event, such as the cost of supplies, food and restrooms.
 Our goal is to provide a free event, especially for victims and survivors of abuse who may be in different stages of safety and healing.